chrisdiana/simplestore/README.md

 # Setup

+1.Make sure simpleStore is on a web server (any type will do as long as it can serve static web pages).

-1.Configure your payment options in `js/config.js`.
+2.Configure your payment options in `js/config.js`.

 ```
 checkout: {